Constraining Primordial Non-Gaussianity with Density-Split Clustering: Methodology

 The relevant summary statistics include the quantile auto power spectra, denoted $P^{\rm qq}_{(0, 2)}$, the quantile-halo cross power spectra, denoted $P^{\rm qh}_{(0, 2)}$, and the halo auto power spectra, denoted $P^{\rm hh}_{(0, 2)}$, where $\rm{q}$ denotes the quantile index, $\rm{h}$ denotes the halos and the subscripts $(0, 2)$ denote the monopole and quadrupole moments.
 The previous DSC Fisher analysis \cite{Paillas_2023} focused exclusively on the information content of DSC compared to the standard 2PCF.
 In our analysis, we also study the joint constraining ability of the DSC power spectra and the halo power spectrum.
-Fig.~\ref{fig:fiducial_power} shows the monopole and quadrupole of the DSC auto and cross power spectra for the fiducial cosmology.